The Prophet’s Da`wah Methodology (Part Two)

 (Part One)

-This is the second part of a series of articles that deals with the methodology and approach adopted by Prophet Muhammad (peace and blessings be upon him) in inviting people to Islam.
-The first part focused primarily on the approach used in this study by Dr. Jamal Badawi and the significance of da`wah in Islam.
+This is the second part of a series of articles that deals with the methodology and approach adopted Prophet Muhammad (peace and blessings be upon him) in inviting people to Islam.
+The first part focused primarily on the approach used in this study Dr. Jamal Badawi and the significance of da`wah in Islam.
 In this part, Dr. Badawi will tackle some specific elements and aspects of the Prophet’s methodology in discharging this sublime duty.

 Elements of the Prophet’s Methodology in Da`wah